 Radii of curvature are commonly used to calculate bending dissipation which is balanced against the gravitational potential energy of sinking slabs (Conrad and Hager, 1999; Buffett and Rowley, 2006; Buffett and Heuret, 2011; Holt et al., 2015b).
-Numerical models are advantaged in that the energy of bending dissipation can be calculated within the model and subject to full set of dynamic forces which are incorporated therein.
+Numerical models have the advantage that the energy of bending dissipation can be calculated within the model, and the slabs are subject to a full set of dynamic forces, which are incorporated therein.
 Further, observations of earthquakes used to calculate the radius of curvature are limited in number as compared to numerical models which can employ many more tracers to which a particular method can be fit against.
-Finally, the calculations of radius of curvature are limited to the present day for observations of

-Earth, whilst models provide a time series of radii of curvature.
-Studies that use earthquake hypocenter locations Wu et al. (2008); Buffett and Heuret (2011) and the spline method likely underestimate the radius of curvature and calculate dissipation for a single time step invoking "steady state" subduction, the appropriateness of which is discussed below.
+Finally, the calculations of radius of curvature are limited to the present day for observations of Earth, whilst models provide a time series of radii of curvature.
+Studies that use earthquake hypocenter locations (Wu et al., 2008; Buffett and Heuret, 2011) and the spline method likely underestimate the radius of curvature and calculate dissipation for a single time step, invoking "steady-state" subduction, the appropriateness of which is discussed below.